VirgilSecurity/virgil-e3kit-x/README.md

 ##### Building for iOS/tvOS/watchOS

 On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, add following frameworks from the *Carthage/Build* folder inside your project's folder:
+ - VirgilPythiaSDK
+ - VirgilKeyknoxSDK
  - VirgilSDK
  - VirgilCryptoAPI
- - VirgilCryptoApiImpl
  - VirgilCrypto
+ - VirgilCryptoFoundation
+ - VirgilCryptoPythia
- - VSCCrypto
+ - VSCCommon
- - VirgilPythiaSDK
+ - VSCFoundation
- - VirgilKeyknoxSDK
+ - VSCPythia

 On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase.”
 Create a Run Script in which you specify your shell (ex: */bin/sh*), add the following contents to the script area below the shell: